-Even though IoT fuzzers are used for finding security vulnerabilities in devices, and fixing those errors or learning from them and mitigating them is the next logical step, we will not discuss mitigation techniques in this paper since this is outside of our scope.
+Even though IoT fuzzers are used for finding security vulnerabilities in devices, and fixing those errors or logical step, we will not discuss mitigation techniques in this paper since this is outside of our scope.
 We will also not dive deep into the implementations of specific techniques.

-By creating an overview of different IoT fuzzing techniques, we hope to archive a comprehensive list of IoT fuzzing tools and their properties to help developers and researchers to find the right tool for their job and weigh in the positive and negative aspects of existing approaches.
+By creating an overview of different IoT fuzzing techniques, we have to archive a comprehensive list of IoT fuzzing tools and their properties to help developers and researchers to find the right tool for their job and weigh in the positive and negative aspects of existing approaches.

 II.
-Background
+BACKGROUND